Kåfjord Municipality

-The 991 km2 municipality is the 116th largest by area out of the 356 municipalities in Norway.
-Kåfjord is the 278th most populous municipality in Norway with a population of 2,012.
-The municipality's population density is 2 PD/km2 and its population has decreased by 9% over the previous 10-year period.
+The 991 km2 municipality is the 116th largest by area out of the 357 municipalities in Norway.
+Kåfjord is the 283rd most populous municipality in Norway with a population of 1,974.
+The municipality's population density is 2 PD/km2 and its population has decreased by 11.1% over the previous 10-year period.

 General information

-The municipality of Kåfjord was established in 1929 when the large Lyngen Municipality was divided into three: Lyngen in the northwest, Kåfjord in the northeast, and Storfjord Municipality in the south.
+The municipality of Kåfjord was established by a royal resolution that was approved on 21 June 1929 when the large Lyngen Municipality was divided into three: Lyngen in the northwest, Kåfjord in the northeast, and Storfjord Municipality in the south.
 The initial population of Kåfjord was 2,482.
 Then on 1 January 1992, the Nordnes area along the Lyngen fjord in Lyngen Municipality (population: 38) was transferred to Kåfjord Municipality.

 On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Troms county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Troms county.